michelfernandez/cove/site/content/english/_index.md

 # contains the collapsibles
 compliance:
   title: Skribble complies with legal requirements
-  subtitle: "With Skribble you can create digital and legally valid (QES) signatures.
+  subtitle: "With Skribble you can create digital and legally binding (QES) signatures.
 Skribble complies with the following requirements:"
   items:
   - title: Requirement of written form
     text: A signature with Skribble is equal to the handwritten signature according to Swiss (OR Art.
 14 Para.
 2 bis) and EU law (eIDAS No. 910/2014 Art.
 25 Para.
 2).